Menu icon

 DANDELION is about MARGARET, who at the age of thirteen was surrendered to the state by her parents after they caught her kissing a girl.
 Since being put into the foster system, Margaret has been in survival mode.
 For the past four years, she’s been bounced around from religious group homes to neglectful foster families every few months and just wants out.

-Our film begins in 1971 Seattle, with Margaret, now seventeen, running full speed away from a pack of angry nuns.
+Our film begins in 1971 Los Angeles, with Margaret, now seventeen, running full speed away from a pack of angry nuns.
 Smart, queer, and forced to grow up way too fast - Margaret creates trouble just to have an opportunity to run away.
 After she is caught by the nuns, Margaret is kicked out yet again and clearly out of options.

 Margaret is expecting her useless case worker to pick her up and the cycle to start all over again, but is thrown when JOYCE, a mysterious social worker, shows up instead - claiming to be able